 You'll require anywhere from 300 and 500 calories above your pre-pregnancy needs each day while breastfeeding, according to the Centers for Disease Control and Prevention (CDC).
 This will ensure you produce enough milk and also keep the hunger pangs at bay.

 6. You Did a Tough Workout

 Anyone who hits the gym regularly will tell you that working out makes you hungry — but the science behind exercise and hunger can be complicated.
-One early study, published in the January 2009 issue of the American Journal of Physiology, found that aerobic exercise and weight resistance both decreased a hormone called ghrelin, which effectively suppresses appetite.
+One small and older study, published in the January 2009 issue of the American Journal of Physiology, found that aerobic exercise and weight resistance both decreased a hormone called ghrelin, which effectively suppresses appetite.
 However, Moreno says, that's only for the short term: Exercising also depletes glycogen stores within the muscles, leaving you hungrier later.

 What's more, according to the American Council on Exercise, failing to replenish your fluids adequately before and during exercise can result in dehydration, which can leave you feeling even hungrier than you normally would post-workout.

 Read more: What Your Hunger Is Telling You About Your Workout